History of jewellery in Ukraine: Contribution of autochthon cultures

 The first known jewellery from the territory that is now Ukraine dates back to the Mousterian period (Old Stone Age).
 It is represented by two bracelets made of Mammoth ivory, decorated with the earliest known meander ornamentation, and a shell necklace found at the Mizyn archeological site.
 Archeological data prove the presence of many precursory cultures (Neolithic Corded Ware culture, Globular Amphora culture, Yamna culture, pre-Slavic Cherniakhiv culture, Zarubyntsi culture, Przeworsk culture and others) that have existed on Ukrainian terrain.
 These cultures were advanced in metal craft techniques.
 Some of them co-existed with the Trypillian farmers and nomadic tribes.
 Copper production workshops have been found at Yamna culture archaeological sites.
 Forging, Lost-wax casting, and casting in forms became common techniques.
 Artisans of the Bronze Age made armlets, hairpins, pendants, and fibulae.

 Jewellery of peoples that migrated through Ukraine

 In the Neolithic, the Trypillians in Ukraine made jewellery of naturally occurring metals such as copper.
 The pieces included spiral armlets, rings, diadems, and necklaces from shells, copper tubes, and mother-of-pearl discs.
 In the 8th to 6th centuries BCE, the Cimmerians brought new artistry to jewellery making.
-Made of bronze and iron, many of their pieces had floral and animal based themes.
+Many Cimmerian pieces, made of bronze and iron, had floral and animal-based themes.